Snorkeling Coffins Patch - The Donut & The Stake

 There was a decent amount of fish at The Donut, but not as much as at other places.
 The depth was about 15 feet down to 20 feet.
 So unless you freedive, getting decent pictures was not that easy.
 There was a fair amount of sea rods and fans, but not a lot of coral here.

-Below you can see a couple of pictures of the Bubbling Neoprenes we encountered here.
+Below you can see a Bubbling Neoprene we encountered here.
 They are fun to watch sometimes.

-To get decent pictures I had to freedive down a bit.
-In the next picture you can see me coming back up from taking a picture of the wonderful Hogfish and grouper in the pictures after that.
+To get decent pictures Galen had to freedive down a bit.
+In this picture you can see him coming back up from taking a picture of the wonderful Hogfish and grouper in the pictures below.

 The Stake is much better for snorkelers, offering a nice shallow area that allows close viewing of a huge variety of fish.
 Below you can see what the area is named after, a stake that sticks up above water.